 When we questioned the validity of the appraisal with the bank, they said.
 “That’s one of the companies we have in the appraisal pool, there is nothing we can do about it.”
 The bank was completely intransigent to our inquiry and refused to even look into the suggestion the appraisal company was not qualified to appraise this project.

-Absolutely no consideration for the items listed made it on the appraisal because this company did not know what to do, how to find out the costs of these items and negated any value for each individual component.
+No consideration for the items listed made it on the appraisal because this company did not know what to do, how to find out the costs of these items, and negated any value for each component.
 They didn’t even list the ERV “Energy Recovery Ventilation System” on the appraisal.
-All of these items were clearly spelled out in our proposal documents including make and model numbers.
-To give you an idea of our proposal, this respective proposal was sixty pages including 45 pages clearly spelling out detail for every item including manufacturers, series and models.
+All of these items were spelled out in our proposal documents including make and model numbers.
+To give you an idea of our proposal, this respective proposal was sixty pages including 45 pages spelling out detail for every item including manufacturers, series, and models.

 This appraisal included costing from a national data service that is irrelevant to construction locally but they still used this inaccurate information to reduce the value of the project.
-We realize the national data service has area modifiers but adding these modifiers are still not relevant to geographical area.
-The data used largely varies from real-time data we collect from our contractors and suppliers.
+We realize the national data service has area modifiers but adding these modifiers is still not relevant to a geographical area.
+The data used largely varies from the real-time data we collect from our contractors and suppliers.

 Though this appraisal was not accurate and did not consider the entire costs the project owner still was charged for the appraisal.
 The bank was not interested in having the appraisal redone by a “Valuation of Sustainable Buildings Professional.”
 This was a complete disservice to our client by their chosen lender.

 The bank was incurious when we engage them with explanations for the items they did not credit or value.
 The basic position was, this is how we do it, we don’t care what you have to say.